 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Rhode Island, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
-If your Rhode Island employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your Rhode Island employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim against your employer for wrongful termination.

-Under Rhode Island law, employees are entitled to an unpaid 20-minute meal break within a six-hour shift; employees who work an eight-hour shift are entitled to a 30-minute unpaid meal break.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
+Rhode Island employees are entitled to a minimum wage of $10.10 per hour.
+Under federal and state law, employees who work more than 40 hours a week are eligible for overtime.
+Under Rhode Island law, employees are entitled to an unpaid 20-minute meal break during a six-hour shift; employees who work an eight-hour shift are entitled to a 30-minute unpaid meal break.
+Under federal law, employers who choose to offer shorter breaks throughout the day (20 minutes or less), must generally pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a "break."

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Rhode Island, these rights include: